 Together we can prevent fraud

 Credit Suisse is committed to protecting you from financial fraud.

 We urge you to stay alert to potentially fraudulent emails, calls, text or social media messages related to Coronavirus/COVID-19, even if they purport to come from Credit Suisse or government agencies.

-Be aware that while you may receive business-related calls from Credit Suisse, please remain extra vigilant.
-Please hang up immediately and verify the caller's name and details if you believe the call is suspicious.
-Credit Suisse will not request your personal information, account details, security information, or payments in exchange for investment and/or financing opportunities.
-The bank will not contact you from a non-Credit Suisse email address and will not solicit business through social media.
+While you may receive business-related calls from Credit Suisse, remain extra vigilant: Hang up immediately and verify the caller's name and details if you believe the call is suspicious.
+We will not request your personal information, account details, security information, or payments in exchange for investment and/or financing opportunities.
+We will not contact you from a non-Credit Suisse email address and will not solicit business through social media.

 Credit Suisse is a chartered member of Take Five to Stop Fraud, a UK-wide initiative to help identify scams and prevent people becoming victims of fraud.

 Being aware of latest tricks and staying alert to potential scams is crucial to staying safe.
 When confronted with a request for money or information, we urge you to heed Take Five advice: